-3. Glider Towing with Microlight Aeroplanes
+3. Glider Towing with Microlight Aircraft

-- 3.1 A microlight aeroplane used for towing gliders must meet the same requirements as other towplanes, as set out in Part 91.709. - 3.2 The pilot of a microlight towplane must hold a valid Part 61 pilot licence (ie RPL, PPL or higher), plus a rating for the microlight type and a current glider tow rating issued under Part 61. - 3.3 A Part 103 microlight tow rating for towing a hang-glider is not a sufficient qualification for towing gliders in flight.
+- 3.1 A microlight aircraft used for towing gliders must meet the same requirements as other towplanes, as set out in Part 91.709. - 3.2 The pilot of a microlight towplane must hold a valid Part 61 pilot licence or an Advanced National Microlight Pilot Certificate for Group B aircraft together with a personal CAA exemption from the relevant Part 61 and Part 91 rules, plus a rating for the microlight type and a current glider tow rating issued under Part 61. - 3.3 A Part 103 microlight tow rating for towing a hang-glider is not a sufficient qualification for towing gliders in flight.